 In fact, in a 2004 study conducted by some of the same researchers in the 2000 study, it was showed that the compound allicin was good for health, and that despite the high concentrations of garlic used during the study, no development of hemolytic anemia was found in the dogs.

 This 2004 study has led the researchers to retract their earlier suggestion that garlic is bad for dogs.
-In fact, they concluded that this herb has "the potential to promote immune functions and prevent cardiovascular diseases."
+They even concluded that this herb has "the potential to promote immune functions and prevent cardiovascular diseases."

 Garlic should NOT be fed to pets with a pre-existing anemic condition or to those scheduled for surgery.
 Also, young puppies before six to eight weeks of age should NOT be given garlic because they do not begin reproducing new blood cells until after 6-8 weeks.